stw32/PulseWaveform/README.md

 <img width="940" alt="Screenshot 2022-02-20 at 17 20 49" src="https://user-images.githubusercontent.com/63592847/154855404-d6c94a1a-ef02-478c-975e-dab8bc0da43d.png">

 ## Beat Segmentation

+To extract fiducial point data the pre-processed time series must first be segmented into individual waveforms.
+This entails peak identification followed by identification of troughs, which mark the start and end of each beat.
+To ensure accuracy, inflection points crucial to peak and trough detection are identified from cubic splines of the data.
+The steps are as follows:

+  - Peak Detection: The `find_w` algorithm identifies peaks in the first derivative of the time series, denoted w.54 An adaptive rolling window is employed to identify successive peaks in the time series.
+Within the window, inflection points are confirmed as peaks if they exceed thresholds relative to values within the window and across the entire time series.
+The size of the window is determined from previous inter-beat intervals and is therefore adaptive to changes in heart rate.
+It is also adaptive in its ability to skip forward (over artefactual regions) or widen in the forward direction (if inadequate beats detected).
+Artefacts are also detected by the window, again according to local and global thresholds.
+Key assumptions made by the algorithm are as follows:
+    - (i) The duration of an inter-beat interval can be reasonably approximated from the previous inter-beat interval.
+    - (ii) All peaks are inflection points in the data above the 95th percentile for amplitude within the window.
+    - (iii) Peaks with extreme amplitude values relative to adjacent peaks and the entire time series should be labelled as artefactual.
+    - (iv) Extended windows with no identifiable peaks are likely low-amplitude artefactual regions.
+    - (v) Peaks immediately preceding / following artefacts are likely to also be compromised and should therefore be removed.

 We interpolate a cubic spline of the provided data points `sfunction <- splinefun(1:length(undetrended), undetrended, method = "natural")` and take its first derivative